CLIBD: Bridging Vision and Genomics for Biodiversity Monitoring at Scale: Experiments

 \section{Experiments}

-We study the model's ability to retrieve taxonomic labels using images in the BIOSCAN-1M dataset~\cite{gharaee2024step} of species that were either \emph{seen} or \emph{unseen} during contrastive learning.
-We also experiment on the INSECT dataset~\cite{badirli2021fine} for Bayesian zero-shot learning (BZSL) species classification.
+We evaluate the model's ability to retrieve correct taxonomic labels using images and DNA barcodes from the BIOSCAN-1M dataset~\citep{gharaee2024step}.
+This includes species that were either \emph{seen} or \emph{unseen} during contrastive learning.
+We also experiment on the INSECT dataset~\citep{badirli2021fine} for Bayesian zero-shot learning (BZSL) species-level image classification.
 We report the top-1 accuracy for the \emph{seen} and \emph{unseen} splits, as well as their harmonic mean (H.M.).
-In the main paper, we focus on evaluation on the validation set using image embeddings as queries as images are the most readily available modality.
-In the appendices, we provide full results on both the validation and test set (\appref{sec:supp-expr-image-query}), experiments that query with DNA features (\appref{sec:supp-expr-dna-query}), and visualization of the aligned embedding space (\appref{sec:supp-embedding-space-vis}).
+We focus on evaluating the model using various combinations of modalities on the test set.
+Specifically, we assess the model's performance when using images and DNA barcodes as inputs, matched against their respective image and DNA reference sets, as well as the combination of image inputs matched to DNA references.
+In addition, we visualize the attention roll-out of the vision transformer we used as our image encoder to explore how the representation changes before and after contrastive learning and how aligning with different modalities affects the focus of the image encoder.

+\mypara{Implementation details.} Models were trained on four 80GB A100 GPUs for 30 epochs with batch size 2000, using the Adam optimizer \citep{kingma2014adam} and one-cycle learning rate schedule \citep{Leslie2018disciplined} with learning rate from $1 \mathrm{e}{-6}$ to $5 \mathrm{e}{-5}$.
+For efficient training, we use automatic mixed precision (AMP).
+We study the impact of AMP and batch size in \autoref{sec:supp-impl-details}.